piotr-skotnicki/tc-optimizer/README.md

 > **Note:** The source file containing the loop nest should be valid C code, and simplified as much as possible.
 Array accesses must not exceed array bounds.
 Since version 0.3.0, iterators of a for loop must be declared inside that for loop itself, otherwise they will create a dependency for outer loops.

-TC implements a number of tiling transformation algorithms as well as schedulers and code generators (including parallel generators utilizing OpenMP), all available to choose from through command line options (full description below).
+TC implements a number of tiling transformation algorithms as well as schedulers and code generators (including parallel generators utilizing OpenMP), all available to choose from through command line options (a full description below).
 One is encouraged to experiment with various combinations of algorithms, schedulers and code generators, as well as tile sizes and transitive closure algorithms.

 > **Note:** TC is primarily used for studying algorithms utilizing transitive closure.
 Despite being able to generate efficient tiled code, some features are still in development.